Spring onion, tahini and harissa smash potato salad

 Soups and stews

-Pasta sauces (hello, spicy tomato harissa rigatoni)
+Pasta sauces (spicy tomato harissa rigatoni is a go-to)

 Roasted veg (try it on carrots or cauliflower)